nielsuit227/AutoML/README.md

 ![](https://tokei.rs/b1/github/nielsuit227/automl)
 ![](https://img.shields.io/pypi/dm/amplo)

-Welcome to the Automated Machine Learning package `Amplo`.
+Welcome to the Automated Machine Learning package `amplo`.
 Amplo's AutoML is designed specifically for machine data and works very well with tabular time series data (especially unbalanced classification!).

 Though this is a standalone Python package, Amplo's AutoML is also available on Amplo's Smart Maintenance Platform.